Back to Sports

-The rules of football can be complex and vary depending on the level of play.
+The rules of football can be complicated.
+They also are different depending on the level of play (i.e. some NFL rules are different from high school rules).
 We will cover some of the basics here including the field, players, offense, defense, and penalties.

 The football field is 120 yards long and 53 ½ yards wide.
 At each end of the field and 100 yards apart are the goal lines.
 The additional 10 yards at each end is the end zone.
 The field is divided up every 5 yards by a yard line.
 The middle yard line marker is called the 50 yard line.
 In parallel to the side lines are rows of hash marks.
 The football is always placed on or between the hash marks at the start of each play.
 This ensures that the teams have space to line up on both sides of the football.
 The position of the football that defines the sides of the ball is called the "line of scrimmage".